 Due to the Coronavirus, we have cancelled all physical meetings until further notice.
 We have a rolling programme in place that will allow you to participate remotely.
 Thanks to our Zoom meetings we’re looking forward to the future.
 Keep well and safe and keep watching this space.

 Recent Competition Winners.
 Congratulations to the authors!

-So thanks again to Tal for a thoroughly enjoyable and informative evening.
+So thanks once again to Jeanette for a thoroughly enjoyable and motivational evening.